-The Bundle Protocol has a URI scheme type field - an unsigned integer of undefined length - for which IANA is requested to create and maintain a new "Bundle Protocol URI Scheme Type" registry.
+The Bundle Protocol has a URI scheme type field - an unsigned integer of indefinite length - for which IANA is requested to create and maintain a new "Bundle Protocol URI Scheme Type" registry in the Bundle Protocol Namespace.
 The "Bundle Protocol URI Scheme Type" registry governs an 8-bit namespace.
-Initial values for the Bundle Protocol URI Scheme Type space are given below.
+Initial values for the Bundle Protocol URI Scheme Type registry are given below.

-The registration policy for this namespace is: Standards Action.
+The registration policy for this registry is: Standards Action.
 Given the limited number of bits available, the allocation should only be granted for a standards-track RFC approved by the IESG.